 Note!
 Exchange or free mover guest students or double degree students (staying in Finland less than 1 year) are not necessarily required to register at Maistraatti since they have not moved to Finland on permanent basis and thus they are not usually granted a permanent home municipality in Finland.
 If there is a need for a Finnish personal ID-code (e.g. taxation) and code has not been issued before (with residence permit application or EU citizen's registration by Migri), it can be applied at Maistraatti.

 The Finnish personal ID-code (i.e. social security number) is a means of identification that is more specific than a name.
-The ID-code will make your life in Finland easier, as it is needed for instance when opening a bank account or a mobile phone connection, as well as for digital student card and student discount in public transport.
+The ID-code will make your life in Finland easier, as it is needed for instance when opening a bank account or a mobile phone connection, as well as for digital student card.
 If you get any salary or scholarship from Finland, personal ID-code is required to enable payments.

 When you are granted a residence permit you should automatically get the personal ID code.
 When you register your right of residence as an EU citizen, please ask to be registered in the Finnish Population Information System.
 This way you can receive the Finnish personal ID-code at the same time as the permit is issued or the right of residence is registered.

 If you have not received personal ID-code with the residence permit or when registering as an EU citizen in Finland, you can apply for that when you register your residence at the Local Register Office.

 Remember to inform also Learning Services of your school at Aalto so that your personal ID-code can be updated in the student register.

 You should make a notification of move (muuttoilmoitus) within one week of your arrival in Finland.
 This can be done by filling out a form available at the Local Register Office (Maistraatti) or at post office (Posti).
 If you register your residence at Maistraatti, it is easiest to fill out the notification of move at the same time.